HelloTalk Review: Valuable Tool for Language Learners But Matchmaking Could be Improved

 VIP users also get access to specialized tools to enhance their experience, like the ability to search for new partners by gender, look for language partners in their home city or region and remove in-app ads.

 Is HelloTalk a Safe App?

-As a male, I did not experience any of this myself.
-It is worthy to note, however, that HelloTalk lets VIP users filter language partners by location, gender and age, so this could make it very easy for targeted misuse.
+It is worthy to note that HelloTalk lets VIP users filter language partners by location, gender and age, so this could make it very easy for targeted misuse.

 In theory, this should be enough to squash any unwanted advances, but HelloTalk stills cautions users against giving out any personal information.